blakeblackshear/frigate/README.md

         unit_of_measurement: 'ms'
 ```
 ## Using a custom model
-Models for both CPU and EdgeTPU (Coral) are bundled in the image.
+Models for CPU/GPU and EdgeTPU (Coral) are bundled in the images.
 You can use your own models with volume mounts:
-- CPU Model: `/cpu_model.tflite`
+- CPU Model: `/cpu_model.pb`
+- GPU Model: `/gpu_model.uff`
 - EdgeTPU Model: `/edgetpu_model.tflite`
 - Labels: `/labelmap.txt`

 ## Tips
 - Lower the framerate of the video feed on the camera to reduce the CPU usage for capturing the feed
+- Choose smaller camera resolution as the images are resized to the shape of the model 300x300 anyway